 Two new Web browsing alternatives widen the field of browser choices for Linux users.
-The recent introduction of Microsoft Edge for Linux, and the Dec.
-8 release of Vivaldi version 3.5 offer the freedom to experience a Google-free vehicle to navigate the Internet.
+The recent introduction of Microsoft Edge for Linux and the Dec.
+8 release of Vivaldi version 3.5 offers the freedom to experience a Google-free vehicle to navigate the Internet.

 I reviewed much earlier versions of Vivaldi several years ago.
-At that time I was searching for a powerhouse replacement for the plain-Jane Chromium browser.
-I found much to really like with Vivaldi.
+At that time, I was searching for a powerhouse replacement for the plain-Jane Chromium browser.
+I found much to really like about Vivaldi.
 The current Vivaldi is even more impressive.

 Back in the days when I still had a thing for the Microsoft Windows platform, I shunned the default Internet Explorer browser for Firefox.
 Microsoft recently replaced its outdated Web browser with its own version of the open-source Chromium Web browser that Google built out to create its proprietary Chrome browser.

 This new Microsoft replacement is now available for the Linux platform.
 Still undergoing fine-tuning in the Dev Channel, it works remarkably well on Linux OSes, despite a lot of its moving parts still being a work in progress or outright missing.